eyaler/stylegan-encoder/README.md

 ![License CC BY-NC](https://img.shields.io/badge/license-CC_BY--NC-green.svg?style=plastic)

 ![Teaser image](./teaser.png)
-**Picture:** *These people are real &ndash; latent representation of them was found by using perceptual loss trick.
+*These people are real &ndash; latent representation of them was found by using perceptual loss trick.
 Then this representation was moved along "smiling direction"*

 Short explanation of encoding approach:
 0) Original pre-trained StyleGAN generator is used for generating images